jbossdemocentral/brms-fuse-integration-demo/README.md

 12. Enjoy the demo!

-Additional information can be found in the jbossdemocentral docker [developer repository](https://github.com/jbossdemocentral/docker-developer)
+Additional information can be found in the jbossdemocentral containers [developer repository](https://github.com/jbossdemocentral/docker-developer)

 Coming soon